The Bankrate promise

 For those few who don’t legally have to file, it pays sometimes to send in a return anyway.

 This is the case for individuals who don’t earn much but might be eligible for the earned income tax credit.
 This benefit is available to qualified individuals even if they owe no tax, meaning they would get money back from the federal government.
-Many people think the credit is available only to parents.
-It’s not.
-But the credit amount is greater for eligible low-wage taxpayers with children.
+Many people think the credit is available only to parents — while that is not true, the credit amount is greater for eligible low-wage taxpayers with children.

-Plus, the IRS says that most individual taxpayers are due a tax refund.
+The IRS also says that most individual taxpayers are due a tax refund.
 But those taxpayers must send in a Form 1040, Form 1040A or Form 1040EZ to get that cash.

 You can check out the filing requirements section of IRS Publication 17 for more details.